toplog/toplog.github.io/_posts/2014-11-18-userStory.markdown

 What the heck, a file doesn't exist so no my user can't login?
 What happened to it?
 Why is this even required?

-And thus the digging, the asking and the solution.
+And thus the digging, the asking and then (hopefully) the solution.
 First, the easy one, bring back the file, the second, find the dev that wrote `compiled.php line 9016` and start chatting about what the decision process was here, why, why , why, etc.   And then, we fix, and hope things stay working for a while.

 You'll notice I said "used to", now I get this in my inbox: